roslyncode/clubwebsite/workshops/2021-22/css/README.md

 To call a class attribute, use a . followed by the class name.
 Example (from last year; can use the example from last workshop as well)

+### Challenge
-### Challenge: Use CSS to turn an unordered list into a navigation bar for your website!
+Use CSS to turn an unordered list into a navigation bar for your website!
 (Hint: think about the different attributes of a navigation bar)